When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

-During the UK’s wettest month on record (December 2015), the Environment Secretary at the time - Liz Truss - estimated that around 16,000 homes were flooded, costing millions in recovery and repairs.
+Back in December 2015, the UK experienced the wettest month it had seen on record so far.
+The Environment Secretary at the time, Liz Truss, told parliament that around 16,000 homes had been flooded, causing millions in recovery and repairs.

 - Am I at risk of flood?

 - Types of flooding for homes and businesses

 - How flood risk can affect property value